amanirshad/ud777-writing-readmes/README.md

 ## Sample READMEs

 * [Udacity Feedback Chrome Extension](https://github.com/udacity/frontend-grading-engine) - A front-end grading engine built by Cameron Pittman, a content developer at Udacity.
 The documentation is thorough and complete, so anybody can use it!
 * [factory_bot](https://github.com/thoughtbot/factory_bot) - An open source project maintained by thoughtbot.
-Great example of simple instructions to get you set up, which then links to external documentation.
+A great example of simple instructions to get you set up, which then links to external documentation.
-* [can.viewify](https://github.com/zkat/can.viewify) - Awesome example of someone documenting her personal projects concisely.
+* [can.viewify](https://github.com/zkat/can.viewify) - An awesome example of someone documenting her personal projects concisely.
-* [create-your-own-adventure](https://github.com/udacity/create-your-own-adventure) - This README for Udacity's Git and Github course.
+* [create-your-own-adventure](https://github.com/udacity/create-your-own-adventure) - This README is for Udacity's Git and Github course.

 ## How to Contribute